-- Health Maintenance Organization (HMO): HMOs are one of the most popular and common types of health insurance plan types.
+- Health Maintenance Organization (HMO): HMO plans are one of the most popular and common types of health insurance plan types.
 They are less expensive than PPOs but require you to stay in-network and require a referral to see a specialist.

-- Exclusive Provider Organization (EPO): EPOs require individuals to stay in-network for care and may or may not require a referral for a specialist.
+- Exclusive Provider Organization (EPO): EPO plans require individuals to stay in-network for care and may or may not require a referral for a specialist.
 Premiums may be higher than PPOs but lower than HMOs.

-- High-deductible Plans: This plan has low premiums but has high out-of-pocket costs.
+- High-deductible Plans: High-deductible health plans have low premiums but have high out-of-pocket costs.
 High-deductible plans are commonly found in employer-sponsored health plans that are paired with a Health Savings Account (HSA) to help with your deductibles.
 This plan may be beneficial for those who are on a tight budget but may still need health insurance.

 Look at the Health Insurance Marketplace to Shop For Different Insurers and Plans